-Martha's aim is to be recognised as an outstanding provider of high-quality and innovative services for people with profound physical and multiple learning disabilities (PMLD) and to provide appropriate support to their families.
+Martha's aim is to be recognised as an outstanding provider of high-quality and innovative services for people with profound physical and multiple learning disabilities (PMLD).

-Martha provides a long-term home for residents that is happy, loving and stimulating and based upon a family approach to living.
+Martha provides a long-term home for residents that recognises everyone's unique needs.
 We believe that people with profound disabilities have the right to make choices about their lives as well as rights to privacy, dignity and respect.
 Martha Trust offers an environment in which each person can grow and develop to reach their full potential, whilst enjoying life to the full.

-Our service is closely aligned with the aspirations of the Government White Paper 'Valuing People' and we like to express our values in a way that makes us accountable to the people who use our services.
+Our service is aligned with the principles of 'Valuing People' and the core and essential service standards of Raising Our Sights.
+We like to express our values in a way that makes us accountable to the people who use our services.
 Their needs are often complex due to a combination of medical, physical and learning disabilities.
-But understanding these problems alone doesn't mean we know the individual and their specific issues.
-To enable a person with PMLD to learn and achieve their full potential they need support that is focused on them, is flexible, and creative.
-We are committed to delivering person-centred care, enabling the individuals we support to achieve their highest level of independence and lead a fulfilling and meaningful life.
+To enable a person with PMLD to achieve their full potential they need support that is person-centred, flexible, and creative, enabling the individuals we support to achieve their highest level of independence and lead a fulfilling and meaningful life.